 Everyone has their own go-to mashed potatoes recipe.
 My favorite is my Creamy Garlic Mashed Potatoes, always a winner at my place with a strong garlic kick.
 However, I find the garlic overpowers the truffles.
 You want a simple and creamy mashed potato recipe without any competing flavors.

-I'm not going to tell you how to boil mashed potatoes, the recipe is simple and universal to make.
-However, this isn't a low fat mashed potatoes recipe.
+This isn't a low fat mashed potatoes recipe.
 Remember, truffles love fat, and this recipe won't disappoint.
-It uses ½ cup of butter and ½ cup of whipping cream, whipped into the mashed potatoes.
+You'll need ½ cup of butter and ½ cup of whipping cream, whipped into the mashed potatoes for the best flavor.

 Can Truffle Mash Potatoes Be Made in Advance?